Why should I buy NaKu products?

-NaKu fervently tries to use waste substances from production processes as a raw material for natural polymer.
+NaKu fervently tries to use waste substances from production processes as a raw material for our natural polymers.
 The development of the “sunflower display” was a great leap forward: the upcycling of sunflower husks from sunflower oil production was a successful approach to utilizing incidental waste substances in plastic production.
 The creation of biopolymers using only waste products is an important step in the direction of globally reducing waste.

 Biopolymer is an additional source of income for European farmers

 European agriculture is notoriously characterized by overproduction.
 Farmers are subsidized for leaving fields idle.
-But the cultivation of corn, potatoes and grain for the production of natural polymers made of starch provides an additional source of income for the farmers.
+But the cultivation of corn, potatoes and grain for the production of natural polymers made from starch provides an additional source of income for the farmers.

 NaKu decomposes in nature